~Welcome to my journey~

 Helping writers flatten the learning curve from manuscript to agent to book contract to shelf space at Barnes and Noble.

-I also continue to work with writers as they move along the path toward becoming authors.
-If you need assistance with any aspect of your journey to become a published author, CONTACT ME.
+I also continue to work with writers as they move along the path toward publication.
+If you need assistance with any aspect of your journey from writer to author, CONTACT ME.

 May the words be with you.
 WRITE ON!